finasilvasantiste/udacity_data_engineering_nanodegree__capstone_project/README.md

 and leave the filled out values as they are.
 Make sure not to use any quotation marks.

 # How to run the app
+Pick one of the setup options outlined above first.

 ## Create redshift cluster
 Create an aws redshift cluster and its necessary aws resources by running: